CS-3398-264/BrotherHoodOfMutantsRepo/NUber/AuthorizationREADME.txt

 Example:  KEY				VALUE
 	  authorization 		Bearer xxxxxx.yyyyyy._zzzzzz

-4. Repeat the same process in order to delete a driver from the NUber network.
+4. Repeat the same process in order to DELETE a driver from the NUber network.

 ADMIN

-1. After an admin has been added to NUber by a superadmin, the server will respond with another Bearer token.
-This token will be required in order for a driver to be added or deleted from the NUber network.
+1. After an admin has been POSTed to NUber by a superadmin, the server will respond with another Bearer token.
+This token will be required in order for a driver to be POSTed or DELETEd from the NUber network.
-2. The same token will be required for the creation or deletion of a NUber trip.
+2. The same token will be required for the POST or DELETE of a NUber trip.
 The trip will hold sensitive details, such as user and driver locations.
-So the data composing a trip can only be created or deleted by a NUber admin.
+So the data composing a trip can only be POSTed or DELETEd by a NUber admin.